 How fast do cataracts progress?

 A comprehensive refractive eye exam is necessary to measure vision loss from cataracts.
-A simple visual acuity test (eye chart) is not sufficient to measure vision loss due to cataracts.
+A simple visual acuity test (eye chart) is not sufficient.

 Are cataracts an inevitable part of aging?

 Yes.
 As we age, the lenses of our eyes grow thicker and become cloudy, forming cataracts that must be treated with cataract surgery.

 Can I prevent cataracts?

 Modern medicine is not yet able to reverse the development of cataracts or prevent them from forming.
-Once cataracts are present, the only way to regain clear vision is to undergo cataract surgery, one of the most common procedures performed in medicine today.
+Once cataracts are present, the only way to regain clear vision is to undergo cataract surgery.

 What symptoms are associated with cataracts?

 Cataracts often go unnoticed until a doctor discovers them during an exam.
 Symptoms include blurry vision with dim or faded colors and sensitivity to bright light.
-Patients may also notice glare and halos as well as poor night vision.
+You may also notice glare, halos, and poor night-vision.

 What is involved in the cataract procedure?

-Most cataract procedures are performed using a process called phacoemulsification, a technique allowing the surgeon to remove the cataract through a microscopic incision, removing the need for stitches and patches, so the eyes can heal naturally.
+Most cataract surgeries use a process called phacoemulsification, which allows your surgeon to remove the cataract through a microscopic incision.
+This removes the need for stitches or patches after the procedures.